jazminyuen/GHG_emissions/README.md

 ## Questions

 Our team aims to answer the following questions:
-- What trends are associated with CO2 emissions of U.S. companies from 2010 to 2020?
+- What trends are associated with GHG emissions of U.S. companies from 2010 to 2020?
-- What can we predict about CO2 emissions in the future?
+- What can we predict about GHG emissions in the future?
-- How will current CO2 patterns affect future emissions?
+- How will current GHG patterns affect future emissions?

 ## Communication Protocols